Which Of The Following Are Dependent Events

 Example 3: Quality Control

 A factory produces light bulbs.
-Also, two bulbs are selected at random.
-But 10% of the bulbs are defective.
+Because of that, 10% of the bulbs are defective.
+Two bulbs are selected at random.
 What's the probability that both are defective?

 • Event A: The first bulb is defective.
 P(A) = 0.10